ARM-software/sbsa-acs/README.md

 2. Build UEFI image including the UEFI Shell.
 3. Boot the system to UEFI shell.
 4. Run the executable 'Sbsa.efi' to start the compliance tests.
-   For details about the parameters, see the [SBSA ACS User Guide](docs/Arm_SBSA_Architecture_Compliance_User_Guide.pdf).
+   For details about the parameters, see the [arm SBSA User Guide Document](docs/arm_sbsa_architecture_compliance_user_guide.pdf).
 > shell> Sbsa.efi
 5. Copy the UART console output to a log file for analysis and certification.

 ## ACS build steps - Linux application

-Certain Peripheral, PCIe and Memory map tests require Linux operating system.This chapter provides information on building and executing these tests from the Linux application.
+Certain PCIe and SMMU tests require Linux operating system.This chapter provides information on building and executing these tests from the Linux application.

 ### 1. Build steps and environment setup
 This section lists the porting and build steps for the kernel module.